Feetures Merino 10 Review

-The seamless and elastic design do not bunch or roll while on the run, making the fit comfortable and specific.
+The seamless and elastic design does not bunch or roll while on the run, making the fit comfortable and specific.
 Overall, this sock feels a little smaller than the rest out of the box and offers a great level of compression.
 Some might say the fit is "tight".
 If you like that, this is a great option.
-But if you prefer something looser, the Balega Silver No Show is almost as comfortable with a less specific fit.
-It's this fit and cozy materials that earn it a Top Pick.

 Wicking & Breathability

 With plush cushioning, it's not surprising that this sock isn't as breathable as thinner contenders.
 The plush material does a great job of grabbing moisture and wicking it away from the skin, but the material does hold sweat a little longer.
 While we would still use this for warm summer days, it's not our top recommendation if it's bleeding hot outside or if you have especially sweaty feet.
 During most training runs our feet stayed dry because the Feetures sock wicks incredibly well.
 However, during super hot days, we noticed moisture building up in areas of high padding.
 Our feet weren't wet by any means, but they simply didn't release moisture as easily as thinner contenders.